Foxboro native comes full circle with hometown screening of his short film

-FOXBORO -- As a boy, town native Justin Sulham had a favorite spot to sit in the Orpheum Theatre, now called the Marilyn Rodman Performing Arts Center.
-It was a seat nestled in the back corner of the venue.
+As a boy, Foxboro native, Justin Sulham, 40, had a favorite spot to sit in the Orpheum Theatre, now called the Marilyn Rodman Performing Arts Center.
+It was a seat nestled in the back corner of the theater.

-There, he escaped into the world of film, living vicariously through movie characters and their story lines.
+Here, he escaped into the world of film, living vicariously through movie characters and their storylines.

-On Saturday, Sulham, who now lives in Providence, will be sitting in the very same spot, but this time the film he will be seeing on the big screen -- “Black Vulture” -- will be his own.
-It will be a private screening for his family, friends and other invitees.
+On Saturday, Sulham, who now lives in Providence, will once again sit in this very same spot at the local theater, but this time, the film he will be seeing on the big screen — “Black Vulture” — will be his own as it privately screened for his family, friends and other invitees.

-“I was 5 years old when I saw my first film ('Turner & Hooch' with Tom Hanks) in the Orpheum, and now, to be bringing my work back to this same theater is like a dream come true,” said Sulham, 40.
+“I was five years old when I saw my first film (“Turner & Hooch” with Tom Hanks) in the Orpheum, and now, to be bringing my work back to this same theater is like a dream come true,” Sulham said.

-“Black Vulture” differs from many of the projects Sulham has taken on.
-It's a love story that takes place "within the world of horror,” Sulham said.
+Despite having worked on a number of different films, “Black Vulture” is unique and differs from many of the other projects that Sulham has previously taken on.

+“’Black Vulture’ is a love story that takes place within the world of horror,” Sulham said.

-The short film focuses on a man looking to find his way out of the New England wilderness and back to the woman he loves after he finds himself caught in the midst of a ritualistic hunt.
+Sulham’s short film focuses on a man looking to find his way out of the vast New England wilderness and back to the woman he loves after he finds himself caught in the midst of a ritualistic hunt.

-What makes this film special for Sulham, though, is the way in which it was produced.
+What makes this short film especially unique for Sulham, though, is the way in which it was produced.

-“I didn’t treat this like anything else that I’ve ever done before,” he said.
+“I didn’t treat this like anything else that I’ve ever done before,” Sulham said.

-Though filming, which took place in locations throughout Massachusetts, including Rockport, Gloucester and Douglas, was only scheduled to take five or six shooting days, two complications delayed the process.
+Though filming, which took place in multiple locations throughout Massachusetts, including Rockport, Gloucester and Douglas, was only scheduled to take five or six shooting days, two complications resulted in delays that prolonged the process.

-After initially being postponed because of inclement weather, the filming of a scene involving a large fire was further delayed by the acquisition of permits from fire officials to conduct the sizeable burn.
+After initially being postponed because of inclement weather, the filming of a scene containing a large fire was further delayed while obtaining permits from fire officials to conduct the sizable burn.

-The second complication was a March 5 car accident on Interstate 95 South in Attleboro, which delayed filming by another weekend and has since left Sulham dealing with the aftermath of a severe concussion.
+The second complication was a March 5 car accident on I-95 South in Attleboro, which delayed filming by another weekend and has since left Sulham dealing with the aftermath of a severe concussion.

-Despite the challenges, though, Sulham and his crew finally finished filming “Black Vulture” on June 3.
+Despite these challenges, though, Sulham and his crew finally finished filming “Black Vulture” on June 3.

 “I shot through my recovery because I was on a mission,” he said.
 “I set out to complete this film and I wasn’t going to let a car accident or a near-death experience stop me.”